Aiplbh/dio-tqi-java-kotlin-bootcamp-2023/README.md

 em um arquivo separado para facilitar consultas posteriores.
 Todos os conteúdos refletem meu entendimento pessoal sobre cada tópico, podendo haver incorreções.

-This repository is intended to monitor my evolution in Bootcamp from Java and Kotlin to Backend sponsored by TQI in partnership with DIO.
+This repository is intended to monitor my evolution in TQI Backend Code Update in Java/Kotlin Bootcamp sponsored by TQI in partnership with DIO.
 The lessons of each topic studied were placed in a separate file to facilitate later consultations.
 All contents reflect my personal understanding of each topic, and there may be inaccuracies.